 A growing opportunity that may help reduce the payback time for industrials’ investments in DER is combining them with other DER to bid into wholesale electricity markets.
 This is typically managed through “aggregators” and does not require in-house expertise.
 Most DER do not produce enough energy to bid into US regional wholesale electricity markets alone, but together they may qualify.
 A federal energy ruling that is currently being implemented (FERC Order 2222) mandates that the six federally regulated wholesale electricity markets create market rules enabling these interactions.
 Hurdles must be overcome before DERs can be smoothly integrated into markets and it may take time.17 But once they are, aggregated groups of DER can be compensated for providing energy and grid services in wholesale markets.

-DER aggregators in California, New York, Texas, and a few other states have been aggregating DER and bidding them into markets on a limited basis, but programs will need to be revised and expanded to bring larger-scale participation.
+DER aggregators in California, New York, Texas and a few other states have been aggregating DER and bidding them into markets on a limited basis, but programmes will need to be revised and expanded to bring larger-scale participation.
 Regulatory, legal, technical and market structure hurdles must still be overcome.18

 While aggregated DER participation in wholesale markets may be on the near horizon, an opportunity likely to arise in the slightly more distant future is peer-to-peer (P2P) trading of electricity.
 Such systems are being piloted in select locations in the United States and globally and would enable DER owners to trade electricity with each other, usually through a platform enabled by technologies such as blockchain.
 The challenges to realising P2P electricity trading are similar to those for wholesale market participation, though generally even more difficult.